tomiwatech/asset-management-system/README.md

 npm start

 # NB
-You can change the install mongo db locally and point it to the one you installed instead of using mlab.
+You can choose to install mongo db locally and point it to the one you installed instead of using mlab.
 Check config.js for more info

 ```